patrikstaaf/a-useless-web/README.md

 # Poetry Dad

 A school assignment to create a useless site.
-Although, if you like dad jokes, i.e. dry humor/deadpan, it might not be so useless.
+Although, if you like dad jokes it might not be so useless.

 Live: [https://poetrydad.netlify.app](https://poetrydad.netlify.app)